 We are pleased you and your physician have chosen Dallas Regional Medical

-Center.
-We know you may have questions, and encourage you to discuss your
+Center for your care.
+We know you may have questions, and encourage you

-hospital stay with your physician before you arrive.
-Below are some frequently
+to discuss your hospital stay with your physician before you arrive.
+Below

 How to Prepare for Surgery or Procedure